 Henry A. Muhlenberg was at that time preparing to publish a biography of his great uncle, the still-useful (but occasionally inaccurate) Life of Major-General Peter Muhlenberg of the Revolutionary Army.
 The younger Muhlenberg was a member of Congress and quite knowledgeable about his pedigree, but his description of the flag as “the regimental color” was wrong.

 With it were two smaller, plainer flags of identical design but different colors.
 The 3rd Detachment was an ad hoc unit cobbled together under Col. Abraham Buford in 1780 from new recruits and soldiers who had avoided capture at Charleston earlier that year.
 The flags were used at the Waxhaws in South Carolina on May 29 when Tarlton defeated Buford there.
 It is unlikely that the flags were made specifically for the detachment.
 The regimental flag is described in detail in a 1778 inventory of then-new flags known as the “Gostelowe Return.”
 The flags were probably, therefore, inherited from a regiment that was folded into Buford’s detachment.
 Buford had been colonel of the 11th Virginia, and a number of the men in his detachment were reportedly from the 2nd Virginia.
 The flag could have come from either of those, or from another.
 The two “grand division” flags from the Buford detachment are almost identical, except for their colors, to the Muhlenberg flag.
 Buford’s maneuvering flags are blue and yellow.
 The Muhlenberg flag is a beige color today and was described as a “salmon” color in 1847.
 A fabric expert advises that the original color was red.
 The flag has faded considerably just from its time in the frame.
-It is not hard to imagine it having faded from red to a salmon color over the century or so before it was framed by Mr. Goetz.
+It is not hard to imagine it having faded from red to a salmon color over the century or so before it put under glass.
 The scrolls on the blue and yellow flags contain only the word "regiment."
 The word is not centered in the scroll, suggesting that a space was retained to the left on both flags to be filled in when they were assigned to a specific regiment.
 The writing in the 8th Virginia's scroll is illegible now.
 It was retouched on one side by Mr. Goetz or a previous owner to say "VIII Virg Regt."
 The 1847 account in the Richmond Whig says the scroll was styled a bit differently as "VIII Virga Regt."

 More from The 8th Virginia Regiment